ShrutikaJantre/WPT_ModuleEndExam/README.md

 # WPT_ModuleEndExam

-Forgot to add sql screenshot, which i have added now.
+Forgot to add sql and update screenshot, which i have added now.